Intrinsic Value and Time Value of Options

 Importance of Intrinsic Value

-Intrinsic value is a crucial concept in options trading as it provides a foundation for understanding the worth and potential profitability of an option.
+The intrinsic value of an option is a crucial concept in options trading as it provides a foundation for understanding the worth and potential profitability of an option.
 Understanding the importance of intrinsic value is essential for options traders, as it serves several key purposes.

 Determining Profitability